 Data recovery mitigation strategy will be outlined in a brief plan that provides guidance on the level of effort expected, square meters of excavation, sampling percentage, and number of anticipated feature excavations.
-The strategy will provide a schedule for the proposed recovery/documentation efforts with the understanding, including options to expedite the process, which may include 10-hour working days and additional crew.
-The mitigation plan shall also include a protocol for artifact collection, processing, cataloging, analyses, and final curation of materials, as outlined in the CRMP (TRC 2021), Section 4.3.
-The data recovery plan will be provided to NY SHPO, Tribes, and other stakeholders prior to implementation; these parties will have up to 15 days to review and provide comment.
-Mitigation efforts can move forward as soon as NY SHPO approves the work plan.
-The PPO will notify the NY SHPO, Tribes, and other stakeholders of the completion of the fieldwork and that portion of the project shall be cleared to resume construction.
+The strategy will provide a schedule for the proposed recovery/documentation efforts, including options to expedite the process, which may include 10-hour working days and additional crew.
+The mitigation plan shall also include a protocol for artifact collection, processing, cataloging, analyses, and final curation of materials, as outlined in the CRMP (TRC 2021) Section 4.3.
+The data recovery plan will be provided to NYSHPO, Tribes, and other stakeholders prior to implementation; these parties will have up to 15 days to review and provide comment.
+Data Recovery can begin as soon as notification to proceed is provided from NYSHPO.
+The PPO will notify the NYSHPO, Tribes, and other stakeholders of the completion of the fieldwork and that portion of the project shall be cleared to resume construction.